namhyung/uftrace/doc/uftrace-live.md

 The `trace_on` and `trace_off` actions (the `_` can be omitted as `traceon` and `traceoff`) control whether uftrace records the specified functions or not.

-The 'recover' trigger is for some corner cases in which the process accesses the callstack directly.
+The `recover` trigger is for some corner cases in which the process accesses the callstack directly.
 During tracing of the v8 javascript engine, for example, it kept getting segfaults in the garbage collection stage.
 It was because v8 incorporates the return address into compiled code objects(?).
 The `recover`